-A means of ensuring that a particular source will not be switched to a specific.
+A means of ensuring that a particular source will not be switched to a specific destination, inadvertently or without adequate permission.

 When configuring a switching system, it may be desirable to use source blocking to restrict the switching of certain logical inputs.
 This may be done while configuring either sources or destinations.